Pursuing the double affine Grassmannian III: Convolution with affine Zastava

 \th{fm} $\phi_!\IC(\overline{\CG Z}{}^{\lambda,\alpha})\simeq \bigoplus_{\beta\leq\alpha} i_{\beta!}^\alpha\IC(Z^{\alpha-\beta})\otimes V^\lambda(\lambda-\beta)$. \eth

 The key observation underlying the proof of the theorem is that $\phi^{-1}(i^\alpha_\alpha(0))\cong\ol\fT_{\lambda-\alpha}\cap\ol\Gr{}_G^\lambda$.

-\ssec{gaff}{The group $G_{\aff}$}From now on we assume that $G$ is almost simple and simply connected.
-To a connected reductive group $G$ as above one can associate the corresponding affine Kac-Moody group $G_{\aff}$ in the following way.
+\ssec{gaff}{The group $G_{\aff}$} To a connected reductive group $G$ as above one can associate the corresponding affine Kac-Moody group $G_{\aff}$ in the following way.
 One can consider the polynomial loop group $G[t,t^{-1}]$ (this is an infinite-dimensional group ind-scheme)

 It is well-known that $G[t,t^{-1}]$ possesses a canonical central extension $\tilG$ of $G[t,t^{-1}]$:

 Moreover,\ $\tilG$ has again a natural structure of a group ind-scheme.

 The multiplicative group $\GG_m$ acts naturally on $G[t,t^{-1}]$ and this action lifts to $\tilG$.
 We denote the corresponding semi-direct product by $G_{\aff}$; we also let $\grg_{\aff}$ denote its Lie algebra.